isaacbernat/netflix-to-srt/README.md

 - Thanks for your contribution!

 ## Why this repository?
-VLC player could not reproduce that kind of xml subtitles and I could not find any tool that could easily transform the xml files to a suitable format (e.g. SubRip (`.srt`)) in Linux or Mac, so I wrote this script and decided to share.
+[VideoLAN's VLC media player](https://www.videolan.org/vlc/) could not reproduce that kind of xml subtitles and I could not find any tool that could easily transform the xml files to a suitable format (e.g. SubRip (`.srt`)) in Linux or Mac, so I wrote this script and decided to share.
 I got a request for WebVTT (`.vtt`) and did the same.

+Similarly, adjusting timestamps in 50ms increments was inconvenient using VLC's hotkeys (G, H and/or J) for large mismatches (e.g. 60 seconds because openings or summaries), so I added the `-d DELAY_MS` parameter so I could "advance" all the subtitles lines easily.

 ## TODOs
 - More robust file parsing than just some quick and dirty regexes.